- What Is Jaundice In Babies?

 How To Prevent Jaundice In Babies?

 It is hard to prevent most kinds of jaundice since they occur spontaneously in newborns without any external stimulus.
 Physiological jaundice and jaundice in premature babies are normal and are not under parent’s or doctor’s control.
-Jaundice of hemolysis, breastmilk jaundice, and breastfeeding jaundice canot be avoided as they are diagnosed at birth.
-Only pathological jaundice is preventable.
-You can keep it at bay by taking the below measures:
+Jaundice of hemolysis, breastmilk jaundice, and breastfeeding jaundice cannot be avoided either.

 Jaundice is a complicated ailment, but fortunately it can be detected easily.
 Most infants recover quickly and do not need an elaborate treatment.
 So, watch out for the signs and take the baby to the doctor.